The Statute of Limitations for Car Accidents in North and South Carolina

 About the Author

 Irena Pia joined the personal injury department of the Law Offices of James Scott Farrin in 2022, bringing with her a background in healthcare, insurance, and law.
 Her work experience includes serving as a certified nursing assistant, an insurance claims adjuster, and an in-house healthcare attorney and appeals officer for a worldwide government contractor in health and human services programs.
 Irena earned a J.D. from Gonzaga University School of Law and a B.S. at Whitworth University, where she majored in Health Science.
+She is licensed to practice in North and South Carolina, as well as Washington state.

 ×